deeprjs/deepr/README.md

 }
 ```

-Parallelizing the execution of the requests is an optimization matter, and we believe it would be better if it is addressed at another layer of the stack.
+Parallel execution is an optimization matter and we believe it should be under the control of the developer.

 Then, there is the way the execution is handled.
 With GraphQL, it is required to implement resolvers for each operation.
 This resolver layer seems a little cumbersome to us.
 When the business layer is implemented in an object-oriented way, why not just directly invoke the methods of the objects?
 Some would say it is good practice to add an API layer on top of the business layer.
 Well, we can agree with that.
 But in any case, we believe that the query execution should not require an additional layer.
 If some developers want to add an API layer, it is up to them to do so.